-Boeing names new CFO, elects former pilot and Air Force general to the board
+Boeing names new CFO, elects former pilot and Air Force lieutenant general to the board

 Boeing announced Wednesday the appointment of a new chief financial officer, Brian West, a former CFO at GE Aviation.

-And Stayce Harris, a retired U.S. Air Force Reserve Lieutenant General and former 747 captain with United Airlines, will join Boeing’s board.
+And Stayce Harris, a retired U.S. Air Force Reserve lieutenant general and former 747 captain with United Airlines, will join Boeing’s board.

-Effective at the end of August, West will report to Boeing CEO Dave Calhoun and serve on the company’s Executive Council.
+Effective at the end of August, West will report to Boeing CEO Dave Calhoun and serve on the company’s executive council.

-He succeeds Greg Smith, Boeing’s CFO for the past decade, who retires next month.
-Smith was the most powerful Boeing executive beneath the CEO, and Wall Street looks upon his replacement as a critical hire.
+He succeeds Greg Smith, Boeing’s CFO for the past decade.
+Smith was the most powerful Boeing executive beneath the CEO, and Wall Street views his replacement as a critical hire.

 Smith was put in charge of not only the company’s financials but also its enterprisewide operations and productivity.
-He oversaw the company’s manufacturing, supply chain, quality, and program management.
+He oversaw the company’s manufacturing, supply chain, quality and program management.

 Boeing seems to want West also to fill a larger role than CFO, saying he will “oversee the company’s business transformation efforts.”